bob-fornal/work-notes/Cloud/AWS/CSAA/Advanced-S3-and-Athena.md

 * Same as IA but data is stored in a single AZ.
 * High durability 99.999999999% of objects in a single AZ; data is lost if AZ is destroyed.
-* 99.5% Availabiity over a given year.
+* 99.5% Availability over a given year.
-* Low latency and high thoughput performance.
+* Low latency and high throughput performance.
-* Supports SSL for data in-transit and encryption-at-rest.
+* Supports SSL for data-in-transit and encryption-at-rest.
 * Lower cost compared to IA (by 20%).

 #### Use Cases

-Storing secondary backup copies of on-premise data, or storing data that can be recreated.
+Storing secondary backup copies of on-premises data, or storing data that can be recreated.

 ### Amazon S3 Intelligent Tiering